Structured programming: Early exit

 Kent Beck, Martin Fowler, and co-authors have argued in their refactoring books that nested conditionals may be harder to understand than a certain type of flatter structure using multiple exits predicated by guard clauses.
 Their 2009 book flatly states that "one exit point is really not a useful rule.
-Clarity is the key principle: If the method is clearer with one exit point, use one exit point; otherwise don’t".
+Clarity is the key principle: If the method is clearer with one exit point, use one exit point; otherwise don't".
 They offer a cookbook solution for transforming a function consisting only of nested conditionals into a sequence of guarded return (or throw) statements, followed by a single unguarded block, which is intended to contain the code for the common case, while the guarded statements are supposed to deal with the less common ones (or with errors).
 Herb Sutter and Andrei Alexandrescu also argue in their 2004 C++ tips book that the single exit point is an obsolete requirement.

 In his 2004 textbook, David Watt writes that "single-entry multi-exit control flows are often desirable".
 Using Tennent's framework notion of sequencer, Watt uniformly describes the control flow constructs found in contemporary programming languages and attempts to explain why certain types of sequencers are preferable to others in the context of multi-exit control flows.
 Watt writes that unrestricted gotos (jump sequencers) are bad because the destination of the jump is not self-explanatory to the reader of a program until the reader finds and examines the actual label or address that is the target of the jump.
 In contrast, Watt argues that the conceptual intent of a return sequencer is clear from its own context, without having to examine its destination.
 Watt writes that a class of sequencers known as escape sequencers, defined as a "sequencer that terminates execution of a textually enclosing command or procedure", encompasses both breaks from loops (including multi-level breaks) and return statements.
-Watt also notes that while jump sequencers (gotos) have been somewhat restricted in languages like C, where the target must be an inside the local block or an encompassing outer block, that restriction alone is not sufficient to make the intent of gotos in C self-describing and so they can still produce "spaghetti code".
+Watt also notes that while jump sequencers (gotos) have been somewhat restricted in languages like C, where the target must be inside the local block or an encompassing outer block, that restriction alone is not sufficient to make the intent of gotos in C self-describing and so they can still produce "spaghetti code".
 Watt also examines how exception sequencers differ from escape and jump sequencers; this is explained in the next section of this article.